Yorzaren/font-authentication/README.md

 # font-val

-This is a proof-of-concept for using fonts as part of a validation process.
+**Font Validator** is a proof-of-concept for using fonts as part of a validation process.
 Fonts can associate a character/letter with a glyph (an image representation) which could be unrelated to the character.
 An example of this is the Wingdings dingbat font.
 When using Wingdings, typed characters render as pictures unrelated to the characters.
 It is possible to create private fonts and distribute them to authorized parties.